innolitics/rdm/rdm/init/release/software_plan.md

 A **software requirement** is a documented aspect of how the software system should work, see [Appendix A](#architectural-design) for examples.
 Software requirements are stored as GitHub issues with the `requirement` label.

 A **change request** is a documented specification of a change to be made to a software product.
 Change requests are stored as GitHub issues that do not have the `problem` or `requirement` labels.
 All work on the software project should occur in response to change requests.

+## Development Life Cycle Model

+PROJECT will be developed using an evolutionary software development life cycle model.
+The evolutionary strategy develops the software system using a sequence of builds.
+Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build.

 ## Roles and Responsibilities